NicolasKheirallah/NextJs-M365-Blog/data/blog/Free-Storage-In-SharePoint-Online-Using-Intelligent-Versioning.md

 ## **Best Practices for Intelligent Versioning and Cleanup**

 1. **Define a Versioning Policy**: Decide how many versions you want to retain for different types of documents.
 This can be configured in library settings or using PowerShell (e.g., `-MajorVersionLimit X`).
+My Recommendation is to set it to automatic!
 2. **Automate Version Cleanup**: Use automation to regularly clean up old versions, minimizing the need for manual intervention.
 3. **Monitor Storage Usage**: Regularly review storage reports from the SharePoint Admin Center to identify areas where storage is being consumed excessively.
+Make sure that the owners clean up old files and make use of Archive and backup function for data that isn't used daily!
 4. **Combine with Retention Policies**: Protect critical files by applying **Retention Labels** or **Retention Policies** to ensure they are not deleted prematurely, especially for legal or compliance reasons.

 ---